 In previous posts, we have looked at how enterprise social and mobile can become part of your game plan, and how storytelling should be at the heart of your communications.
-Now we want to put those elements together to explore how we can use all available channels to your employees to get them to invest themselves in the stories you need to tell.
+Now we want to those elements together to explore how we can use all available channels to your employees to get them to invest themselves in the stories you need to tell.

 Stories, at their essential cores, have characters and plots.

-- Characters – The characters in your story are mainly your company, your people, your customers and your competitors.
+- Characters – The in your are mainly your company, your people, your customers and your competitors.
 You, and the leadership of your company, are not the main characters in your company’s engagement story.
 You are the storytellers.
 The main characters are the people hearing, and investing themselves in, the story.
 The protagonists are your employees.
 Know that, and act on it, and you have begun to build a truly effective engagement program.

 - Plot – The plot should be about getting from point A (here and now) to point B (goal achieved).
 Along the way, we benefit from innate human affinities for feeling that we are on a journey of importance, with people we care about, toward a place we want to be.